bad-weather-corp/cool-utils/README.md

 # Usage
 1. checkout next to your application folder
 2. cd cool-utils && npm install && npm run build
+    ```
+    cd cool-utils
+    npm install
+    npm run nem-sdk
+    npm run build
+    ```
+    * Note: `mkdir -p` used in  `npm run nem-sdk` doesn't work properly on Windows, you have to execute that sequence manually the windows way; you need to place `nem-sdk.d.ts` file into `node_modules/@types/nem-sdk/` folder under the name `index.d.ts`; (you can also copy-paste the given command from package.json into in linux like environment shell (git terminal, cygwin, ...));
 3. in your hot/cold application package.json
     * add dependency
         ```